FutureGatewayFramework/FutureGatewayFramework.github.io/tutorials/gui_liferay7.md

 make liferaydev
 ```

-Now it is possible to start the SDK installation, pleas notice that this operation is perfomed as non root user, while answers to questions prompted by the setup are explained below the command
+Now it is possible to start the SDK installation, this operation is perfomed as non root user, while answers to questions prompted by the setup are explained below the command:

 ```bash
 make liferaysdk